lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 A test container is provided.
 It creates a new docker project called app-lpdc-digitaal-loket-tests, using a separate environment from the development container.
 It serves as an end-to-end test suite for the app-lpdc-digitaal-loket, stubbing any dependencies outside the bounded context (e.g. ipdc).

-You can either run all tests against 'latest', or in a development mode.
+You can either run all tests against 'latest' images built on dockerhub, or in a development mode (which uses your local sources - so don't forget to update to correct branch).

-### Prerequisites when running on mac arm64

 Create Dockerfile in tests folder with name `docker-compose.tests.latest.override.yml` and following content when running mac arm64
 ```dockerfile